 Cedar Lake real estate is some of the most expensive in Indiana, although Cedar Lake house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cedar Lake is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cedar Lake is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Cedar Lake who work in sales jobs (11.88%), management occupations (9.38%), and office and administrative support (9.14%).
+There are especially a lot of people living in Cedar Lake who work in office and administrative support (13.18%), management occupations (9.29%), and sales jobs (8.46%).

 Cedar Lake is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Cedar Lake’s overall crime rate is lower than average for the country.

 The people who call Cedar Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cedar Lake residents report their race to be White, followed by Asian.
-Important ancestries of people in Cedar Lake include Irish, Polish, English, and Dutch.
+Important ancestries of people in Cedar Lake include German, Irish, Polish, Italian, and English.

 The most common language spoken in Cedar Lake is English.
 Other important languages spoken here include Spanish and Slavic languages.